 The Salisbury Award for Entrepreneurial Translational Research is being anchored by NFCR’s longstanding affiliations with several dozen renowned cancer research laboratories within leading universities and hospitals worldwide.
 The initiative is designed to catalyze and advance promising laboratory research discoveries which are either still within these schools and medical centers or that have recently been spun out of the institutions.

-Through the two stages of the Salisbury Award for Entrepreneurial Translational Research platform—Award Pitches and Venture Competition—NFCR is able to identify the most promising discoveries and cutting-edge technologies.
+Through the two stages of the Salisbury Award for Entrepreneurial Translational Research platform—Award Competitions and Venture Competition—NFCR is able to identify the most promising discoveries and cutting-edge technologies.
 Our organization will then provide critically needed funding to these discoveries still in the laboratories or technologies within early stage oncology spin-off companies.
 The former, to accelerate them along the path to commercialization, and the latter, so as to generate essential data for regulatory agency filings.

 Salisbury Award for Entrepreneurial Translational Research support will also help enable access to additional capital for further growth.
 Furthermore, NFCR will help increase visibility of the program’s top projects and help introduce their principals to key experts among our global cancer research and development network.
 In short, through the Salisbury Award platform, we aim to speed up the translation into clinical trials of novel therapeutic product candidates that could benefit cancer patients around the world.